Initial setup

 If I was a Mac user, I would have done it like this:

-Alternatively you can just create a directory in the usual way – e.g. by right clicking anywhere on your desktop and selecting new directory.
+Alternatively you can just create a directory in the usual way – e.g. by right clicking anywhere on your desktop and selecting New directory or similar.

 Create a project